 The legislation can only work successfully where there is a high level of public awareness and broad cooperation on weed management issues.
-It is important that local action plans and policies gain the voluntary support of the community, rather than relying heavily on enforcement to achieve objectives.
+Whilst legislation is necessary it can be perceived as negative, and can be costly to police.
+It is important that local weed action plans and policies gain the voluntary support of the community, rather than relying heavily on enforcement to achieve objectives.